julienbordet/DocxTemplate/README.md

 ```

 * `target/2022` is the directory in which the docx files will be created
-* `target/2022/raises.xlsx` is the excel file containing the core data
+* `target/2022/data.xlsx` is the excel file containing the core data
 * `template/letter.docx` is the model docx file

+For an exemple of ``data.xlsx`` file, have a look at `/template/Data-Example.xlsx`

 ## Docx template format